 A shotgun mic needs proximity and direction, which limits shooting options.
 If it is the sync track it’s no big deal, but if it is to be the “A” track and the subject drifts or turns away, you a left with massive level variance, or nothing at all.

-I have two wireless LAV options, the Hollyland M1 (white) and M2 (black) mics, but they are consumer grade and I have been caught out once or twice (range, wind, clarity, volume), so I have trust issues.
-They do also need watching and have limited and vague controls (3 sound levels, one requiring a -/+ button with no indicator).
+I have two wireless LAV options, the Hollyland M1 (white) and M2 (black) mics, but they are consumer grade and I have been caught out once or twice (wind, clarity, volume, range-possibly interference), so I have trust issues.
+They also need watching and have limited and vague controls (3 sound levels, one requiring a -/+ button with no indicator).
+These are excellent, simple and effective for interviews in controlled environments, as the reserve, shotguns as the primary.

 So, control, quality and reliability (range and signal) without on-the-go attention.

-32 bit Float fixes control.
-Basically anything that can be heard can be picked up, without distortion or degradation within reason, many 32 bit float units lack a volume control at all.
+Basically with 32 bit float anything that can be heard can be picked up from a shout to a whisper, without distortion or degradation (within reason), especially wind clipping, indeed many 32 bit float units lack a volume control at all as levels at the recording end are effectively irrelevant.

-To get superior, i.e. reliable wireless LAV transmitter would require the Sony or Sennheisser units that are relatively bulky thanks to their antenna, still have to be plugged into something at the receiving end and often are not 32 bit.
-Not to be ignored is the $1000au cost per unit.
+To get truly reliable wireless LAV transmitters would require the Sony or Sennheisser units that are relatively bulky thanks to their antenna, still have to be plugged into something at the receiving end and often are usually not 32 bit.
+Not to be ignored is the over $1000au cost per unit or the fact they are still range limited.

 The easiest fix is a 32 bit float, body worn LAV recorder.

-Not the Blue Tooth version, which I probably would not have bothered with, except it was free.
+Not the Blue Tooth version above, which I probably would not have bothered with, except it was free.

-The main thing is control and reliability are sorted, quality is workable.
+The main thing is control and reliability are sorted, quality is workable and size, well it is smaller than some camera batteries.

 I have the Zoom F1 already that could also be used as a worn LAV recorder, but annoyingly the battery door is broken and my fix, a magnetic power pack, is not wearable and it is already twice the size of the F2 .
 It is also not 32 bit float, so I would be nervous until the results were “in the can”.

-It is however one of my best shotgun options as it can record internally, it has an analogue volume control, the excellent SSH-6 mid/side shotgun capsule, small footprint and excellent shock mount, so it is probably best applied that way.
+It is however one of my best shotgun options as it can record internally, it has an analogue volume control, the excellent SSH-6 mid/side shotgun capsule, small footprint and excellent shock mount, so it is probably best applied that way anyway.

-My second LAV option, probably worn by an interviewer, so a more clued in wearer, is my H1n or I guess any “H” series depending on space.
+My second LAV option, probably worn by an interviewer, a more clued-in wearer, is my H1n or I guess any “H” series depending on space.

 This might be the missing link, the reliable and easily used LAV I have been waiting for to support my already strong on-or-to camera mic range.